Expert Simon Calder answers your questions on travel changes in France and beyond

 Hollie B

-A: For the purposes of crossing the frontier, being double-jabbed with Pfizer, AstraZeneca or Moderna, or a single Janssen dose.
+A: For the purposes of crossing the frontier, being double-jabbed with Pfizer, AstraZeneca, Moderna or Novavax, or a single Janssen dose.

 For travelling within France and visiting venues, there is a tighter definition: being double jabbed is not necessarily significant.